cloderic/craft-ai-client-python/README.md

 > :warning: the absolute value of a `continuous` property must be less than 10<sup>20</sup>.

-A base type property can be defined as *optional* if its value is likely to be unknown at some point in time and that it is to be considered as a normal behavior, and not as a missing property.
-You can achieve that by adding `is_optional: true` to the property definition in your configuration.

-> :warning: An optional property cannot be set as being an output of the agent.

 Here is a simple example of configuration :
 ```json